jef41/tilt-micro-bridge/README.md

 ## Configuration

 Custom configurations can be used by creating a file `config.json` in the root directory on the Pico.
-Values in config.json will override any that already in place, are shown below.
+Values in config.json will override any that are already in place, as shown below.

 | Option                       | Purpose                      | Default               | Example               |
 | ---------------------------- | ---------------------------- | --------------------- | --------------------- |